badhusha-dev/ShopifyGenie/replit.md

 The server follows a REST API design using Express.js with TypeScript.
 The architecture is organized into clear separation of concerns with dedicated modules for routing, storage abstraction, and Vite integration for development.
 The storage layer implements an interface-based approach using in-memory storage for demonstration purposes.

 ## Data Storage Solutions
-The application uses Drizzle ORM with PostgreSQL schema definitions for production-ready database structure, while currently implementing an in-memory storage system.
+The main application uses Drizzle ORM with PostgreSQL schema definitions for production-ready database structure, while currently implementing an in-memory storage system.
 The schema supports comprehensive e-commerce data including users, products, customers, orders, subscriptions, and loyalty transactions with proper relationships and constraints.

+The Dashboard Service microservice uses PostgreSQL with Flyway migrations for database schema management and Sequelize ORM for data operations.
+It implements a dual-source data strategy, using the database when available and falling back to backend seed data when the database is unavailable.

 ## Authentication and Authorization
 The system is designed to integrate with Shopify's OAuth 2.0 authentication system, though the current implementation focuses on the core business logic rather than authentication flows.
 The architecture accommodates future integration with Shopify's app authentication requirements.